Frequently Asked Questions

 Due to the volume of applications we receive, it takes us up to 6 weeks to assess an application to attempt an existing record title and up to 12 weeks to assess an application for a new record title.

 However, if you need an answer quicker than this, we offer a premium processing service called Fast Track.
-More information can be found here: http://www.guinnessworldrecords.com/our-services/fast-track/
+You can select Fast Track during the application process.

 Nothing!
 Guinness World Records offers a completely free-of-charge service to anyone who wishes to attempt a world record.
 We will process your claim, assess the evidence of your record attempt and, if your attempt is successful, we will send you an official Guinness World Records certificate to confirm your record-holder status.